intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 5. A really meaningful metric for users is whether their application will work properly or fail because of a lack of a network with sufficient characteristics.
-6. An useful metric for goodness must actually incentive goodness -- good metrics should actionable to help drive industries toward improvement.
+6. A useful metric for goodness must actually incentive goodness -- good metrics should be actionable to help drive industries toward improvement.
-7. A lower latency internet, however achieved would benefit all end users.
+7. A lower latency Internet, however achieved would benefit all end users.

 ## Specific statements about detailed protocols/techniques

-8. Round trips Per Minute (RPM) is a useful, consumable metric
+8. Round trips Per Minute (RPM) is a useful, consumable metric.
-9. We need a usable tool that fills the current gap between network reachability, latency and speed tests.
+9. We need a usable tool that fills the current gap between network reachability, latency, and speed tests.
 10. End-users that want to be involved in QoS decisions should be able to voice their needs and desires.
 11. Applications are needed that can perform and report good quality